betheanalyst/daily-commit-project/quotes/day9.md

 “Be yourself; everyone else is already taken.”
 “Happiness often sneaks in through a door you didn’t know you left open.”
+“The world you desire can be won.
+It exists... it is real... it is possible... it’s yours.”